-- 5.4 With the exception of items (i) and (ii) above, the order of business may be varied:- - (i) by the Chief Governance Officer in advance of the meeting; - (ii) by the Provost at his or her discretion, or - (iii) by a motion put forward, seconded and carried without discussion, by a majority of the members at the meeting.
-No written notice of the motion is required. - 5.5 The Provost, and any person appointed under Standing Order 5.3, will hold office until the date of the next election of councillors unless:- - (i) otherwise decided by the Council by resolution following a Notice of Motion in terms of Standing Order 29, or any of these persons referred to above. - (ii) the Provost delivers to the Chief Executive a letter of resignation specifying the date on which the resignation will take effect.
+- 5.4 With the exception of items (i) and (ii) above, the order of business may be varied:- - (i) by the Chief Governance Officer in advance of the meeting; - (ii) by the Provost at his their or her discretion, or - (iii) by a motion put forward, seconded and carried without discussion, by a majority of the members at the meeting.
+No written notice of the motion is required. - 5.5 The Provost, and any person appointed under Standing Order 5.3, will hold office until the date of the next election of councillors unless:- - (i) otherwise decided by the Council by resolution following a Notice of Motion in terms of Standing Order 29, or any of these persons referred to above. - (ii) the Provost, or any of these persons referred to above, delivers to the Chief Executive a letter of resignation specifying the date on which the resignation will take effect.